nsrau/azure-docs.it-it/articles/azure-functions/durable/durable-functions-webjobs-sdk.md

 1. Creare un'app Web e un account di archiviazione.

-1. Nell'app Web salvare la stringa di connessione di archiviazione in un'impostazione dell'app denominata `AzureWebJobsStorage`.
+1. In the web app, save the storage connection string in an app setting named `AzureWebJobsStorage`.

-1. Creare una risorsa Application Insights e usare il tipo di app **generale** .
+1. Create an Application Insights resource, and use the **General** app type for it.

-1. Salvare la chiave di strumentazione in un'impostazione dell'app denominata `APPINSIGHTS_INSTRUMENTATIONKEY`.
+1. Save the instrumentation key in an app setting named `APPINSIGHTS_INSTRUMENTATIONKEY`.

 1. Eseguire la distribuzione come processo Web.

 ## <a name="webjobs-sdk-3x"></a>WebJobs SDK 3.x

-Questo articolo illustra come sviluppare un progetto webjobs SDK 2. x.
-Se si sta sviluppando un progetto [Webjobs SDK 3. x](../../app-service/webjobs-sdk-get-started.md) , questa sezione consente di comprendere le differenze.
+This article explains how to develop a WebJobs SDK 2.x project.
+If you're developing a [WebJobs SDK 3.x](../../app-service/webjobs-sdk-get-started.md) project, this section helps you understand the differences.

-La modifica principale introdotta è l'uso di .NET Core anziché .NET Framework.
-Per creare un progetto webjobs SDK 3. x, le istruzioni sono le stesse, con le eccezioni seguenti:
+The main change introduced is the use of .NET Core instead of .NET Framework.
+To create a WebJobs SDK 3.x project, the instructions are the same, with these exceptions:

 1. Creare un'app console di .NET Core.
-Nella finestra di dialogo **nuovo progetto** di Visual Studio selezionare **.NET Core** > **app console (.NET Core)** .
+In the Visual Studio **New Project** dialog box, select  **.NET Core** > **Console App (.NET Core)** .
 Il file di progetto specifica che `TargetFramework` è `netcoreapp2.x`.

-1. Scegliere la versione di rilascio webjobs SDK 3. x dei pacchetti seguenti:
+1. Choose the release version WebJobs SDK 3.x of the following packages:

     * `Microsoft.Azure.WebJobs.Extensions`
     * `Microsoft.Azure.WebJobs.Extensions.Storage`
     * `Microsoft.Azure.WebJobs.Logging.ApplicationInsights`

-1. Impostare la stringa di connessione di archiviazione e la chiave di strumentazione Application Insights in un file *appSettings.
-JSON* usando il Framework di configurazione di .NET Core.
-Ad esempio:
+1. Set the storage connection string and the Application Insights instrumentation key in an *appsettings.json* file, by using the .NET Core configuration framework.
+Ecco un esempio:

     ```json
         {